 “In Life, every gain has a corresponding loss & every loss has a corresponding gain.
 Ultimately, every loss & gain will be nullified and become pointless.”

 The above quote may create a lot of confusion about gains & losses.
-But, if we closely observe we’ll find that it’s true.
+But if we closely observe we’ll find that it’s true.
 It states that every gain has a corresponding loss & every loss has a corresponding gain.
 Say, a professional after much awaiting gets his promotion.
-But, he didn’t get that promotion easily.
-He had put in a lot of hard work, he has been patient for quite a long time & finally he got it.
+But he didn’t get that promotion easily, he had to put in a lot of hard work; he has been patient for quite a long time & finally he got it.

-* Good deeds & bad deeds(karma) of the past incarnation.
+* Good deeds & bad deeds(karma) of the current & past incarnations.

 * Needs of the world & individual needs.

-People who say that they didn’t get the desired results, have to take a close look at these criterion.
+People who say that they didn’t get the desired results, have to take a close look at these criterions.
 Just because we didn't get results that doesn't mean all our effort is a waste.
-In fact, we learn a lot from failures than from success.
+In fact, you learn a lot from failures than from success.

 Pic Credits: Google

 The meaning of the above verse gives us- “As you sow, so shall you reap.”

 This law is applicable for the professional before or even after his promotion.
 Promotion assigns him a lot of responsibility, which require efforts in the form of time, management & other related things.
 In return, the company gives him a good pay & facilities.
 If you take a close look at his position before the promotion, he was receiving less pay, but he had ample time to relax & invest in other meaningful activities like spending time with family.
 So, every gain has a corresponding loss.